-ATHLETIC CODE OF CONDUCT
+ATHLETIC AND STUDENT ACTIVITY CODE OF CONDUCT

-Memorandum of Understanding For Student Athletes Participating In Interscholastic Athletics
+Memorandum of Understanding For Athletes and Students Participating In Interscholastic Athletics and Student Activities

-The undersigned have read and understand the "Code of Conduct for West Shore School District Students Participating in the Interscholastic Athletic Program" as provided in the West Shore School District Athletic and Student Activities Manual.
-Further, we have read and understand the rules and regulations provided by the coach for this sport(s).
-We understand the Code of Conduct applies throughout the school year and for conduct that occurs on and off of school property.
-The below affixed signature(s) denote our agreement to abide by the Code of Conduct and promote decorum which serves as a positive role model in our community and beyond.
+The undersigned have read and understand the "Code of Conduct for West Shore School District Students Participating in the Interscholastic Athletic and Student Activities Program" as provided in the West Shore School District Athletic and Student Activities Manual.
+Further, we have read and understand the rules and regulations provided by the coach/director for this sport(s)/student activity.
+We understand the Athletic and Student Activity Code of Conduct applies throughout the school year and for conduct that occurs on and off school property.
+The below affixed signature(s) denote our agreement to abide by the Athletic and Student Activity Code of Conduct and promote decorum which serves as a positive role model in our community and beyond.

 Participant's Name

-Season(s) (circle all that apply) Fall Winter Spring
+Season(s) (circle/check all that apply) □ Fall □ Winter □ Spring

-Sport(s)
+Sport(s)/Student Activity

 Participant's Signature

 Parent/Guardian Signature

 Date

-Coach's Signature Fall
+Coach's/Director's Signature Fall

-Coach's Signature Winter
+Coach's/Director's Signature Winter

-Coach's Signature Spring
+Coach's/Director's Signature Spring